-As most of us volunteers have come to find, the Meaford Scarecrow Invasion is filled with wonderful people who are ready to welcome a new volunteer and friendships soon arise from the comradery of a common goal.
-Lee also attributes many of her team members as new ‘good friends’.
+As most of us volunteers have come to find, the Meaford Scarecrow Invasion is filled with wonderful people who are ready to welcome a new volunteer and friendships soon arise from the camaraderie of a common goal.
+Lee also attributes many of her team members as new, good friends.

 “The scarecrow invasion seems to attract friendly people!”